-Milwaukee's Global Leadership on Climate Change
+Milwaukee's Leadership on Climate Change

-the causes and effects of climate change.
+Global climate change presents serious threats to our environment, human health, economy and equality, biodiversity, and national security.
+The National Climate Assessment provides a good overview of the causes and effects of climate change.
 The report outlines the particular threats climate change poses to Wisconsin and the Midwest: "Extreme heat, heavy downpours, and flooding will affect infrastructure, health, agriculture, forestry, transportation, air and water quality, and more.
 Climate change will also exacerbate a range of risks to the Great Lakes."

 Acting on climate change means both reducing our use of fossil fuels that is one of the leading causes of climate change and proactively planning to adapt to it.
 The City of Milwaukee's Environmental Collaboration Office under Mayor Barrett's leadership have implemented a broad range of energy efficiency and clean energy programs.
 Milwaukee is also leading in the use of green infrastructure to adapt and help manage the risk of extreme storms.
 The City also supports locally made clean technology that can reduce our carbon footprint while growing the local economy.

-Yet, even with the City's action, more action is needed at the both the state and federal levels.
+Yet, even with the City's action, more action is needed at both the state and federal levels.
 Citizens and businesses have a role to play in demanding effective action at all levels of government, using the climate action programs that are currently available, and making personal and business decisions that reduce energy waste.

 In 2013, Milwaukee became one of five global cities to become a "Building Efficiency Accelerator" in the UN Secretary General's Sustainable Energy for All (SE4All) initiative.
 The City earned this designation because of its innovative programs to facilitate energy efficiency and renewable energy projects, and its world leading cluster of energy, power can control companies and academic institutions.
 These institutions work together through the Midwest Energy Research Consortium (M-WERC) that is headquartered in Milwaukee.